-There has been time enough to watch the most recent season of Homeland, so I fear nothing when voicing suspicions that although Brody is dead, the telling of his story will continue.
-This morning I woke wondering aloud whether that might be the case for my love story too – the one I mentioned
+There has been time enough to watch the most recent season of Homeland.
+It is my suspicion that although Brody is dead, his story continues.
+This morning I woke wondering aloud whether that might be the case for my love story too – the one I mentioned yesterday.

 Films, books, vacations, events…. so much of our lives can’t be experienced simultaneously, outside of graced, meditative states.
 There is what happens, and then comes the endless unpacking of, “What exactly was it, that happened?”
 There are sometimes many closing scenes, not one, and scenes hidden within credits for those who linger.
 I think it is that we grow more precise in some ways, polishing one reflection against the other over time, but also grow less predictable about what is left undone…

-The thing about Brody is, complexity, which is a word that when other people use, I generally measure that they are simply complimenting their own ability to recognize complexity.
+The thing about Brody is, complexity: a word that when other people use, I generally measure that they are simply complimenting their own ability to recognize it.
 In this character study however, our man is not just an anti-hero, not just conflicted or plagued (a formula too easy for our time, which when I feel optimistic about I survey as not fragmented, but mosaic):

 “A prophet is not without honor except in his own home.”